think-privacy/ThinkPrivacy/support.md

 ---
 layout: default
-title: Support RealPrivacy
+title: Support ThinkPrivacy
 ---

-You can use the following addresses to support [RealPrivacy.io](https://realprivacy.io) with cryptocurrencies or other donation services.
+You can use the following addresses to support [ThinkPrivacy.io](https://thinkprivacy.io) with cryptocurrencies or other donation services.

 -----------
 **LiberaPay:** [LiberaPay.com/danarel](https://liberapay.com/danarel/){:target="_blank"}